synnaxlabs/synnax/.github/PULL_REQUEST_TEMPLATE/rc.md

 - [ ] Stop, start and reconfigure task at will.
 - [ ] Enable and disable data saving at will.
 - [ ] Leave a write tasking played but idle for an hour and perform control without losing connection.
+- [ ] Perform a write on an encrypted server.

 ### National Instruments